 Just as in Lord of the Flies, things got a little crazy in the second phase.
 A variety of conflicts emerged between the two groups.
-At one point the Eagles stole and burned the Rattlers’ flag, and each team raided the other’s cabins, messing up beds, throwing around personal items, and even cutting canoes adrift.
+At one point the Eagles stole and burned the Rattlers’ flag, and each team raided the other’s cabins and sabotaged the other group, even cutting canoes adrift.

 What happened?
-Just as in Lord of the Flies, things got a little crazy in the second phase.
-A variety of conflicts emerged between the two groups.
-At one point the Eagles stole and burned the Rattlers’ flag, and each team raided the other’s cabins, messing up beds, throwing around personal items, and even cutting canoes adrift.
+Just as in Lord of the Flies, things got a little crazy in the second phase when a variety of conflicts emerged between the two groups.
+At one point the Eagles stole and burned the Rattlers’ flag.
+Each team raided the other’s cabins and sabotaged the other group, even cutting canoes adrift.
 As relationships became even more tense, the groups stopped wanting to have anything to do with each other.
-And they would yell and curse at the others whenever they were in sight.
+They would yell and curse at the others whenever they were in sight.
 The experimenters’ reports indicate that on multiple occasions the boys had to be separated from each other, including a food fight where rolls and mashed potatoes became weapons.
 After the contests were over, the boys were asked to rate characteristics of the members of each group.
-They rated members of their own group favorably—were brave and friendly.
+They rated members of their own group favorably—as brave and friendly.
 And the other group, those members were rated unfavorably—they’re sneaky and stinkers.

 To think that people would treat others differently based on groupings created by a coin flip sounds crazy, but that’s exactly what happened.

 Tajfel and his colleagues were interested in whether more neutral situations might lead to the same kinds of intergroup conflict.
-So rather than inducing competition, as Sherif had done, Tajfel would simply group people together arbitrarily.
+Rather than inducing competition, Tajfel would simply group people together arbitrarily.
 In some experiments he grouped them according to whether they over or under estimated the number of dots flashed on a screen.
-In another study, he grouped people based on whether they preferred paintings by Klee or Kandinsky.
-At the extreme, Tajfel and one of his colleagues, Michael Billig, grouped people by flip of a coin—heads you’re over there, tails you’re over here.
+At the extreme, Tajfel and a colleague, Michael Billig, grouped people by flip of a coin.
 To think that people would treat others differently based on groupings created by a coin flip sounds crazy, but that’s exactly what happened.
-Participants in Tajfel’s studies described members of their own group more favorably than members of the other group, and they were more generous to members of their own group, as compared to members of the other group.
+Participants in Tajfel’s studies described members of their own group more favorably than members of the other group, and they were more generous to members of their own group, as compared to members of the opposite group.

 How does this relate to influence?
 What this suggests is that mere sense of shared group membership can increase liking and trust.
-So the agents who are most influential are those that have some overlap in group membership with their targets.
+The agents who are most influential are those that have some overlap in group membership with their targets.
 This plays out in the real world.
 Consider what every athlete, athletic coach, or university president does upon being selected by a new team.
 He puts on the proper uniform.
-Think back to the last press conference you saw with a new team member, whether it was a basketball player drafted or a university president hired, for that new team member almost certainly wore a jersey, a hat or a tie of the new team.
+Think back to the last press conference you saw with a new team member, whether it was a basketball player drafted or a university president hired: that new team member almost certainly wore a jersey, a hat or a tie of the new team.
 This was the case when football coach Rich Rodriguez was hired from West Virginia to coach the Michigan Wolverines.
 He was wearing the right tie, all maize and blue, but Rodriguez’s story shows that there’s a bit more to successful influence than wearing the right clothes; you have to talk the talk as well.
-At his opening press conference, he didn’t do a very good job convincing others he was part of the team.
-When he was asked by a reporter, “do you have to be a Michigan man to be the Michigan coach?”
-Rodriguez replied, “gosh, I hope not.
+At his opening press conference, he failed at convincing others he was part of the team.
+When he was asked by a reporter, “Do you have to be a Michigan man to be the Michigan coach?”
+Rodriguez replied, “Gosh, I hope not.
 They hired me.”

 Let’s move to another agent characteristic that can have a huge impact on the success or failure of an influence attempt—charisma.
-Charisma, which focuses even more on saying the right things in the right way, is often considered a magic quality of leadership that arouses loyalty and enthusiasm.
-And if you think of it as a rare and magical quality, you might also think that we’re back to facial features and other immutable characteristics of agents.
-There is actually a growing body of evidence suggesting that with training, anyone can become more charismatic.
+Charisma focuses even more on saying the right things in the right way.
+It is often considered a magic quality of leadership that arouses loyalty and enthusiasm.
+There is a growing body of evidence suggesting that with training, anyone can become more charismatic.
 A study by John Antonakis, Marika Fenley, and Sue Liechti, all from the University of Lausanne, compared managers who received charisma training to those who did not.
-While the groups were similar before training, the trained groups showed higher levels of charisma after training according to their colleagues back at work, so the training worked, but what exactly did it include?
+While the groups were similar before training, the trained groups showed higher levels of charisma after training according to their colleagues back at work.
+If the training worked, what exactly did it include?

 One of the authors hosted a five-hour training session with lots of discussion and practice.
 In addition, trainees were given feedback about the ways in which they were and were not charismatic.
 They were also given tips on charismatic speaking, which involves using metaphors and stories, setting high expectations, and having confidence.
 Charismatic speakers demonstrate passion with gestures and animated voice tone.
-We will actually discuss these ideas again in a later lecture, but for our purposes here, you should know that learners were given feedback and opportunities to practice both verbal and nonverbal behaviors, and as a result, they became more charismatic leaders at work.
-So charisma really isn’t some magical, inborn ability.
-It’s something that anyone can develop with feedback and targeted practice.
+Learners were given feedback and opportunities to practice both verbal and nonverbal behaviors, and as a result, they became more charismatic leaders at work.
+Charisma really isn’t some magical, inborn ability.
+It’s a skill that anyone can develop with feedback and targeted practice.

-Certainly not all of us have the time and resources to get hours of training and coaching that participants in the Antonakis study received. but not all is lost.
+Not all of us have the time and resources to get hours of training and coaching that participants in the Antonakis study received, but not all is lost.
 Olivia Fox Cabane, a consultant and frequent trainer on the topic of charisma, published a book called The Charisma Myth.
-In the book, she offers plenty of helpful advice that anyone can learn from.
-For example, Cabane notes that people who are judged as charismatic are typically confident and passionate and convey this through posture, gestures, and vocal tones.
-She argues that the path forward for all of us is clear: don’t try to act; just make yourself confident and passionate.
+In the book, Cabane notes that people who are judged as charismatic are typically confident, passionate, and convey this through posture, gestures, and vocal tones.
+She argues that the path forward for all of us is clear: don’t try to act, just make yourself confident and passionate.
 But how do we do that?

 The same idea should apply when you are cold, when your mouth is dry, or when the sun is in your eyes.
 If you take charge and do something to reduce your discomfort, you’ll prevent inadvertently giving off a series of nonverbal cues that undermine any sense that you’re charismatic.
 If you can prevent the appearance of nervousness, lack of confidence, and discomfort, then your potential customer sitting in that coffee shop will listen more carefully and be more likely to buy.

 For psychological discomfort, Cabane suggests an exercise called responsibility transfer.
 It’s a simple process that you can follow when you begin to get anxious.
-It asks you to, first, sit comfortably and relaxed; second, take a deep breath, and then pick an entity, God, fate, a loved one, whatever fits you, and imagine in your mind that benevolent, caring presence.
-Now, finally, imagine lifting the weight of everything you’re anxious about and placing it in the hands of that entity.
+It asks you to first, sit comfortably and relaxed; second, take a deep breath, and then pick an entity: God, fate, a loved one, whatever fits you, and imagine in your mind that benevolent, caring presence.
+Lastly, imagine lifting the weight of everything you’re anxious about and placing it in the hands of that entity.
 Let’s return to the coffee shop where you’re meeting your new customer.
-What happens if a group of friends bumps into you during this meeting?
-If you’re like me, you might be nervous making introductions around a big group.
-Your discomfort might be misinterpreted by your customer as, “boy, these people aren’t important,” or, “I’m nervous to be seen here with you in this conversation.”
-These misinterpretations of your inner state can seriously undermine your ability to make a favorable impression and close any subsequent deal.
-If you gather your thoughts for a minute, take a deep breath and do a responsibility transfer, then you will be more ready to make introductions so that there are no misunderstandings.
+Your discomfort might be misinterpreted by your customer as, “I’m nervous to be seen here with you in this conversation.”
+This misinterpretation of your inner state can seriously undermine your ability to make a favorable impression and close any subsequent deal.
+If you gather your thoughts for a minute, take a deep breath and do a responsibility transfer, you will be more ready so that there are no misunderstandings.